rdfjs/data-model-spec/interface-spec.md

 **Methods:**

-- `.toCanonical()` returns a canonical string representation of the quad.
+- `String .toCanonical()` returns a canonical string representation of the quad.
   The [N-Triples canonical form](https://www.w3.org/TR/n-triples/#canonical-ntriples) must be used.
   Terms must be represented as defined in the `.toCanonical()` method of the Term interface.
 - `boolean .equals(Triple other)` returns true if and only if the argument is a) of the same type b) has all components equal